 We should finally note that, if the sources have remained intact so that leakage of the radioactive material, itself, is not a consideration, material in the vicinity will not become radioactive.
 The sources do emit their radiations, such as alpha particles and other possible ionizing radiation, depending on what radionuclides are present.
 These radiations lose their energies by interacting with air and possibly other material in the vicinity, but they do not result in the production of any radioactive material.
 The radiations themselves could be detected by holding an appropriate detector close to the sources.

 George Chabot, PhD, CHP

 Answer posted on 17 June 2011.
-The information and material posted on this website is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the website.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.

 |This page last updated 07 December 2013.
 Ask Question | Search ATE | Site Map | Privacy Statement | Disclaimer | Webmaster|